-Nearly 1 in 5 Americans reports having a disability of some kind.
+Nearly 1 in 5 Americans report having a disability of some kind.
 Of these Americans, the majority are over 50 years old.
 As bodies age, some severe disorders become more common, while other less-dangerous disorders grow into larger problems.

 If your disorder prevents you from living or working normally, then disability benefits may very well be for you.
 Continue below to learn how applicants over 50 are evaluated, and how you can begin the application.